-Sixty years ago when Brother Andrew smuggled Bibles to closed countries, he would load his Volkswagen Beetle with Bibles and drive them into hostile areas.
+Sixty years ago when Brother Andrew engaged in Bible smuggling, he would load his Volkswagen Beetle with Bibles and drive them into hostile areas.
 But today, as you might guess, technology has revolutionized the way people do everything–including Bible smuggling!
 As a result, the Gospel doesn’t have to be driven into cities anymore.
 It can be transmitted down the internet’s electronic highway and right into villages.

-In the Middle East, Open Doors is able to increasingly smuggle the Gospel into the country through electronic means.
-Below, four anonymous Christians from the Middle East describe how they use the smuggled Bible to spread the message of Christ throughout the Arab world.
+In the Middle East, Open Doors is able to increase Bible smuggling through electronic means.
+Below, four anonymous Christians from the Middle East describe how they use Bible smuggling to spread the message of Christ throughout the Arab world.

 Meet Hafiz* and Majida*, two highly educated professionals who work in one of the bustling hubs in a Middle Eastern city.